 There are two types of floss you can choose from – nylon (or multifilament) floss and PTFE (monofilament) floss.
 The former can be found in waxed and unwaxed types and in several flavours.
 Nylon floss is composed of many strands of nylon, which can sometimes tear or shred, particularly between teeth with tight contact points.
 Single filament (PTFE) floss is expensive compared with nylon floss, but slides easily between the teeth (even those with tight spaces) and is shred-resistant.
 Both types of floss are excellent at removing plaque and debris.

-It is advised that you seek your doctor’s help before you start flossing so that he can show you how to do it properly.
+It is advised that you seek your doctor’s help or watch some videos before you start flossing so that you can know you how to do it properly.
 Ask the dentist to help you learn how to hold the floss correctly, place it in between teeth and move the floss around.
 Moreover, you may also take inputs on how often you should floss as per your case.

 Read more articles on Dental Health.